by Martin Maenza

 Suddenly, he noticed lights on the horizon in front of him — red flashing lights.
 Soon he could make out a number of police cars turned sideways across the road behind some wooden barriers.
 “A blockade?” the man said.
 “Oh, please!
 This baby’ll flatten them!”
 He laid on the horn, which blasted out a custom sound of La Cucaracha.
 Grabbing the wheel firmly with both hands, he smiled.
 “Better move, or you’ll be boys in black and blue!
 Ha-ha-ha!”

 Behind the police line, the captain saw the approaching truck.
 “Hold fast, boys!” he barked.
 “When he gets in range, open fire!”
 They all cocked their guns, some automatic while others with heavier shotguns.
-“OK… now!”
+“Okay… now!”

 The shots rang out.